-If you’re not already intrigued by the psychological drama on display in HBO’s revival of In Treatment, you may find yourself ensorcelled by its setting: the Architectural Digest–worthy home of Uzo Aduba’s therapist Dr. Brooke Lawrence.
+If you’re not already intrigued by the psychological drama on display in HBO’s revival of In Treatment, you may find yourself ensorcelled by its setting: the Architectural Digest–worthy home of Uzo Aduba’s therapist Dr. Brooke Taylor.
 It’s a cliché to say that the setting of any show is really a character within it, but the house does do the job of acting as a stand-in for her character’s father, a Los Angeles architect who designed it and who, as we learn as the season goes on, had a fraught relationship with Brooke.

 Though you might be struck by the urge to see the house in real life, or at least look it up on Zillow, the rooms were all designed for the show: The house’s interiors were built on a soundstage, with the exteriors filmed on location.
 However, that enviable view of downtown Los Angeles outside Brooke’s window?
 It’s real — sort of.
 “It may have taken longer to find that view than to find the house,” production designer Catherine Smith says, describing how In Treatment’s team searched for just the right view from Baldwin Hills across Los Angeles.
 “It was 24 hours [of footage].
 What you get with an actual video is movement — the twinkling of the lights, the wind blowing a bit of greenery, or an airplane going by.”